Club MTV (UK and Ireland)

-Club MTV is a British electronic dance music channel operated by ViacomCBS Networks UK & Australia launched on 20 April 2001 as MTV Dance.
-The channel plays dance, trance, clubhouse, electronica, drum and bass, rap, R&B, hip-hop, techno and house music.
+Club MTV was a British electronic dance music channel operated by ViacomCBS Networks UK & Australia launched on 20 April 2001 as MTV Dance.
+The channel played dance, trance, clubhouse, electronica, drum and bass, rap, R&B, hip-hop, techno and house music.

 The channel closed on 20 July 2020 but was relaunched 5 years later on 14 April 2025, replacing MTV Hits.
+It closed again on 31 December 2025.

 Concept and expansion

-MTV Dance originally started out as a night-time programming slot on the now defunct digital music channel MTV Extra.
-It was on air each night from 7pm until the following morning.

-On 3 September 2001, The strand expanded to become a standalone music channel broadcast on Sky in both the United Kingdom and Ireland, where it initially timeshared with the Nick Jr. Channel every evening between 19:00 and 06:00.
-The sharing of a stream subsequently ended; since 13 August 2002 MTV Dance has broadcast as a 24-hour music channel.
+In May 2000, MTV Extra was reformatted to focus on pop and dance music, with an MTV Dance sub-channel airing in its space during the evening hours.

+Following the strand's immense success, on 30 March 2001, MTV Networks Europe announced that MTV Dance would be spun off as a standalone network on 20 April, which would allow MTV Extra to exclusively focus on pop music and be renamed as MTV Hits.
+The channel officially launched as planned on 20 April, airing from 7:00 pm until 6:00 am, timesharing with Nick Jr.

+On 13 August 2002, MTV Dance gained its own 24-hour transponder slot on all platforms.

 MTV Dance began broadcasting in widescreen on 6 March 2012.